About Us

 Research ~ We hunt for as many independent, governmental and regulatory sources as we can find, cross-referencing the data and collecting it onto spreadsheets for verification.

 Ad Creation ~ We offer highly qualified creative assistance to those sponsors who wish it.
-We not only assist with the "look" of an ad, but we help "think" it.
-An ad is only good if it solicits enough interest for a response.
+Not only do we assist with the "look & feel" of an ad, but we help "think" it.
+An Effective message is one that creates a 'gut' response, motivating one to Call.

 Production ~ Each page of each edition is meticulously laid out, with easy readership and simple navigation in mind.

-Proofing ~ Hundreds more hours are spent proofing each letter, word, comma, code on each page of each edition.
+Proofing ~ Hundreds of hours are spent proofing each letter, word, comma, code on each page of each edition.

 For information on how to become a Sponsor: